 When there isn’t enough money in a reserve fund, an HOA has to conduct a special assessment.
-An HOA’s governing board will assess the cost of a needed repair or replacement and then divvy it up among residents to pay.
-Some HOAs require all residents to pay an equal share, while others base the portion a resident pays by the square footage of their unit.
+An HOA’s governing board will assess the cost of a needed repair or replacement and then divvy that cost up among residents.
+Some HOAs require all residents to pay an equal share, while others base the portion a resident pays on the square footage of their unit.

 When and how the HOA can call for a special assessment should be laid out in its governing laws.
 For example, the association may need to vote on whether a special assessment should be levied beforehand.

-How Do You Determine Fees for Reserve Funds?
+How Do You Determine Fees for HOA Reserve Funds?